mostafa123c/Advanced-Real-Time-Sales-Analytics-System/README.md

     REDIS_PORT=6379
     ```

-3. Start the queue worker in a separate terminal:
+3. You should Start the queue worker in a separate terminal:

     ```bash
     php artisan queue:work